Trust Stack Glossary

 What is a credibility signal?

 A credibility signal is a visible or structured cue that helps people or AI systems evaluate whether confidence is justified.
-Examples include source links, evidence notes, expert credentials, disclosures, review patterns, verification links, and support paths.
+Examples include source links, evidence notes, expert credentials, disclosures, review patterns, verification links, certifications, support paths, and third-party references.

 No. The Trust Stack does not determine whether every claim is true or false.
-It evaluates whether an experience gives people and AI systems enough source clarity, context, consistency, transparency, and verification support to make a justified decision.
+It evaluates whether an experience provides enough source clarity, context, consistency, transparency, and verification support for people or AI systems to evaluate claims responsibly.

 This page defines: Canonical definitions for the Trust Stack vocabulary used by All Things Trust to evaluate credibility across digital and AI-mediated experiences.